Program in Brief

 Language of Instruction

-Students from any major who are in good standing (2.8 GPA
+Students from any major who are in good standing (2.8 GPA) may apply.

 Students will participate in short group excursions to Tiananmen Square, the Great Wall, and other local sites.
 A bonus 4-day extended faculty-led excursion to Shanghai is organized and paid for by the program.